sriprasanna/market-trade/README.md

   - Dashboard

 ### Message Processor
 The Message processor is built using [Serverless] framework.
 The API endpoint is built using AWS API Gateway, which triggers a AWS Lambda function when a HTTP POST request is sent.
 The Lambda function validates and persists the posted transaction in DynamoDB, and pushes the transaction to an AWS SQS Queue.
+Entire setup is done using [AWS CloudFormation] and the config is located in [lambda/s-resources-cf.json].

 **Why DynamoDB?**
  - Fast and predictable performance
  - Very easy to scale
  - Support for easy integration with Elasticsearch, AWS EMR, Apache Spark and etc,.

 ![alt Message Processor Architecture](https://raw.githubusercontent.com/sriprasanna/market-trade/master/message-processor.png)